Skip to main content

 Leukodystrophies

-Leukodystrophies are a group of around a hundred rare genetic diseases characterised by damage to the white matter of the central nervous system (brain and spinal cord) with or without damage to the myelin of the peripheral nervous system.
+Leukodystrophies are a group of around 100 rare genetic diseases involving damage to the white matter of the central nervous system (brain and spinal cord), with or without changes to the myelin of the peripheral nervous system.

-It is estimated that between 150 and 300 children a year are born with leukodystrophy in France.
+In France, between 150 and 300 children are estimated to be born with leukodystrophy each year.

 20.02.2023 Understanding leukodystrophies in 2 minutes